KohlbacherLab/CLAUDIO/README.md

 5. Make sure you customize the settings pertaining the cross-linking experiments specifications, e.g.
 "-x / --xl-residues" for the aminoacids which may be cross-linked, and both "-lmin / --linker-minimum" and "-lmax / --linker-maximum" for the cross-linker's range capability.
 Besides this specify the amino acids the used cross- linker is able to bind to.
-For this sepcify a tiny comma-separated list of possibly crosslinked residues, as one-letter-code symbols.
+For this specify a tiny comma-separated list of possibly crosslinked residues, as one-letter-code symbols.
 Optionally you may add two colon-symbols, if they wish to specify the position of the residue in the sequence and/or the atom in the residue used for the distance computation.
 After the first colon-symbol they may place the atom type for the distance computation, e.g. 'CB', 'CA', or 'N', etc. .
 If no value is set here 'CB'